 There is one thing that I am certain of.
 When you are in a situation where you are not growing, it kills you inside.
 You get into a cycle of existing rather than improving.
 Growth is what makes us happy.
 Growth is what gives us the drive to keep moving.

-If you are working for a someone who micromanages you, who won’t give you a new responsibilities, who likes to keep you in a little box and never give you anything that challenges you, that is a threat to your survival.
+If you are working for someone who micromanages you, who won’t give you new responsibilities, who likes to keep you in a little box and never give you anything that challenges you, that is a threat to your survival.

 You are not growing.